P-Saha/16_CHL5230-F23_Phase-2_Datathon-3/README.md

 # Predicting Time to Diabetes Diagnosis Using Random Survival Forests
-Team 16: Priyonto Saha, Hunter Pozzebon, Yacine Marouf
+Priyonto Saha, Hunter Pozzebon, Yacine Marouf

 ## Introduction
 As of 2019, 8.8% of Canadians are living with diabetes and there are approximately 549 new diagnoses daily (LeBlanc et al., 2019).
 Although there is no conclusive cure for type 2 diabetes (Joslin Education Team, n.d.), insulin resistance can take years to develop, meaning that the prevention and delay of the disease is the best defense against this epidemic (DPPRG, 2002).
 The predominant methods of Diabetes prevention include lifestyle and diet adjustments (ADA, 2021).
 Multiple studies report significant correlations between metabolic biomarkers, exercise rates, and diabetes incidence (Biavashi, 2023; Ahmed, 2021).